qianc25/project-one/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post [here](https://medium.com/@katdatsci/implementation-of-personalized-strategies-why-it-matters-d3b5a9b20a51).
+The main findings of the code can be found at the Medium post [here](https://medium.com/@katdatsci/implementation-of-personalized-strategies-why-it-matters-d3b5a9b20a51).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>